mtuomiko/citybikeapp/README.md

 ### With Docker Compose

 This requires Java JDK 21, a Docker host, Docker Compose and local port `8080` to be available on the host machine.
-You can change the port in [docker-compose.local.yml](docker-compose.local.yml).
+You can change the port in [compose.yml](compose.yml).

 1. Build backend
     * Windows: run `.\citybikeapp-backend\gradlew.bat -p .\citybikeapp-backend\ build` at project root
     * Other: run `./citybikeapp-backend/gradlew -p ./citybikeapp-backend build` at project root
-2. Run the local docker-compose setup.
+2. Run the local docker compose setup.
-    * Run `docker compose -f docker-compose.local.yml --env-file docker/.env.local --profile dataloader up` at project root
+    * Run `docker compose --env-file docker/.env.local --profile dataloader up` at project root
     * Wait for the station and journey data loading to complete, or don't, the application should be available before the loading completes.
 3. City Bike App is found at [http://localhost:8080](http://localhost:8080)

-You can pull down the compose setup with `docker-compose -f docker-compose.local.yml down`
+You can pull down the compose setup with `docker compose down`

 ## Functionality